Matching Tube Size to the Tyre Size

 The tyre is too tight and we cannot get the tyre fitted over the Stopaflat tube.

-Solution 1: Over-inflate the old tube for a day or two before trying to install.
-That will stretch the tire a little and make installation a bit easier.
+Solution 1: Over-inflate the tyre with the standard pneumatic tube for a day or two before trying to install the Stopaflat.
+That will stretch the tyre a little and make installation a bit easier.

 The tyre is too loose and there is a gap in between the Stopaflat tube and the tyre.